FrescolinoGroup/pyio_helper/doc/source/tutorial.rst

 ------------------------------------------------

 To use the ``iohelper`` module, you must first create a :class:`.SerializerDispatch` instance.
 The instance is created with a specific encoding / decoding.
 Unless you want to use a custom encoding (see :ref:`custom`), you can use :mod:`.encoding.default`.
 This encoding handles common numpy and built-in types.

 .. code :: python

     import fsc.iohelper as io
     IO_HANDLER = io.SerializerDispatch(io.encoding.default)

-, which dispatches the saving and loading to either :py:mod:`json`, :py:mod:`msgpack` or :py:mod:`pickle`
+The task of the :class:`.SerializerDispatch` instance is to choose the correct serializer (possible options are :py:mod:`json`, :py:mod:`msgpack` and :py:mod:`pickle`), handle file operations and invoke the encoding and decoding functions.

 Saving and loading
 ------------------